Edit Administrative Template Policy Settings

 In the Setting column, click the name for a policy setting to read a description of the policy setting.

-To change that policy setting, double-click the name of the policy setting.
+To change that policy setting from its current state, double-click the name of the policy setting.

 Not Configured : The registry is not modified.

 Enabled : The registry reflects that the policy setting is selected.

 Disabled : The registry reflects that the policy setting is not selected.

 Select any other options that you want, and then click OK .

 To complete this procedure, you must have Edit setting permission to edit a GPO.
 By default, members of the Domain Administrators security group, the Enterprise Administrators security group, or the Group Policy Creator Owners security group have Edit setting permission to edit a GPO.